TheCrazyMaffin/ButtonBox/templates/README.md

   filter: brightness(0) saturate(100%) <the actual color>
 ```
 Replace colorName with the name you'd like to use for the color and for <the actual color\> insert your hex color [here](https://codepen.io/sosuke/pen/Pjoqqp) and paste the output replacing <the actual color\>
+You might aswell already color the SVGs but using this you can recolor them afterwards.